stewartlord/contrast/README.md

 ## To Do

+- Add another theme and a way to switch themes
+- Add persistent config (preferences)
+- Fix growing list of reproducible bugs
+- Clean-up code (start using modules)
+- Add prev/next buttons
 - Change app name in menu
 - Make release build
-- Add another theme and a way to switch themes
-- Add a refresh button
 - Add ability to edit content
 - Everything else